Sixth Form: Programme of Study

 Vocational Level 3 Courses: Students can choose one, two or three subjects.
 We offer a range across six different subject areas.

-GCSE Maths and English: All students who have not reached a grade 4 prior to joining us will be expected to resit these qualifications.
+GCSE Maths and English: All students who have not reached a grade 4 prior to joining us will be required to resit these qualifications.
 Students who have achieved a grade 4 in English Literature but not achieved a grade 4 in English Language are encouraged to resit English Language to ensure that they meet the entry requirements of any future Post 18 application.

 Extended Project Qualification (EPQ): Students can choose to undertake the EPQ as an additional qualification.
 This allows students to show a depth of study in one particular area of their studies which enhances their UCAS and job applications.